-'For since the beginning of the world men have not heard, nor perceived by the ear, neither hath the eye seen, O God, beside Thee, what He hath prepared for him that waiteth for Him.'-Isa. lxiv.
-4.
+For since the beginning of the world men have not heard, nor perceived by the ear, neither hath the eye seen, 0 God, beside thee, what he hath prepared for him that waiteth for him-Isaiah 64:4

-THE R.V. has: 'Neither hath the eye seen a God beside Thee, which worketh for him that waiteth for Him.'
-In the A.V. the thought is, that no eye hath seen the thing which God hath prepared In the R.V. no eye hath seen a God, beside our God, who worketh for him that waiteth for Him.
-To both the two thoughts are common: that our place is to wait upon God, and that there will be revealed to us what the human heart cannot conceive-the difference is : in the R.V. it is the God who works, in the A.V. the thing He is to work.
-In 1 Cor. ii.
-9 the citation is in regard to the things which the Holy Spirit is to reveal, as in the A.V., and in this meditation we keep to that.
+The American Standard Version has the thought: "Neither hath the eye seen a God besides thee, who worketh for him that waiteth for him."
+In the King James Version, the thought is that no eye has seen the thing that God has prepared.
+In the American Standard Version, no eye has seen a God, besides our God, who works for him who waits for Him.
+To both, the two thoughts are common: that our place is to wait upon God, and that what the human heart cannot conceive will be revealed to us.
+The difference is the following: in the American Standard Version, it is the God who works; in the King James Version, the thing He is to work.
+In 1 Corinthians 2:9, "But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him," the reference is in regard to the things that the Holy Spirit is to reveal, as in the King James Version, and in this chapter we will keep to that.

-The previous verses, specially from chap. lxiii.
-15, refers to the low state of God's people.
-The prayer has been poured out, 'Look down from heaven' (ver.
+The previous verses in Isaiah, especially Isaiah 63:15, refer to the low state of God's people.
+The prayer has been poured out, "Look down from heaven" (v.
 15).
-'Why hast Thou hardened our heart from Thy fear!
-Return for Thy servants' sake' (ver.
-19.)
-And lxiv.
-1, still more urgent, 'Oh that Thou wouldest rend the heavens, that thou wouldest come down. . . as when the melting fire burneth, to make Thy name known to Thy adversaries !'
-Then follows the plea from the past, 'When Thou didst terrible things we looked not for, Thou camest down, the mountains flowed down at Thy presence.'
-'For' -this is now the faith that has been awakened by the thought of things we looked not for, He is still the same God-'eye hath not seen beside Thee, O God, what He hath prepared for him that waiteth for Him.'
+"Why hast thou . . . hardened our heart from thy fear?
+Return for thy servants' sake" (v.
+17).
+And 64:1-2, still more urgent, "Oh that thou wouldest rend the heavens, that thou wouldest come down . . . as when the melting fire burneth . . . to make thy name known to thine adversaries!"
+Then follows the plea from the past, "When thou didst terrible things which we looked not for, thou camest down, the mountains flowed down at thy presence" (v.
+3).
+"For"-this is now the faith that has been awakened by the thought of things we looked not for, He is still the same God-"neither hath the eye seen, 0 God, beside thee, what he hath prepared for him that waiteth for him."

 God alone knows what He can do for His waiting people.
-As Paul expounds and applies it : 'The things of God knoweth no man, save the Spirit of God.'
-'But God hath revealed them to us by His Spirit.'
+As Paul expounds and applies it: "The things of God knoweth no man, but the Spirit of God" (1 Cor.
+2:11).
+"But God hath revealed them unto us by his Spirit" (v.
+10).